dotnet/android/README.md

 The `bin\$(Configuration)` directory, e.g. `bin\Debug`, contains
 *redistributable* artifacts, such as tooling and runtimes.
-This directory acts as a *local installation prefix*, in which the directory structure mirrors that of the OS X Xamarin.Android.framework directory structure:
+This directory acts as a *local installation prefix*, in which the directory structure mirrors that of the macOS Xamarin.Android.framework directory structure:

 * `bin\$(Configuration)\lib\xbuild\Xamarin\Android`: MSBuild-related support
     files and required runtimes used by the MSBuild tooling.